chrisglein/chrisglein.github.io/_posts/2012-03-29-music-made-me-part-18.md

 We went to see him at Bumbershoot.
 We don’t go anymore, because it turns out all the other people at Bumbershoot are colossal pushy assholes.
 But I do remember that David Gray evening show fondly.

 I love the B-side of this album.
 Basically from "Silver Lining" on there's this lovely cohesive stretch.
 I don't know why they felt the need to include a second version of "Babylon" at the end of the album, because otherwise the close would be perfect.
-When you can finish off with an album that has “Goodbye” in the title, you should.
+When you can finish off with an album that has "Goodbye" in the title, you should.

 ### Into The Mystic - Van Morrison
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3lh3iiiJeiBXHSZw6u0kh6?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>